mesudip/nginx-proxy/README.md

             -p 443:443 \
             mesudip/nginx-proxy
 ```
+##### Volumes
+Following directries can be made into volumes to persist configurations
+- `/etc/nginx/conf.d` nginx configuration directory.
+You can add your own server configurations here
+-  `/etc/nginx/dhparam` the directory for storing DH parameter for ssl connections
+- `/etc/ssl` directory for storing ssl certificates, ssl private key and letsencrypt account key.
 ## Configure container
 The only thing that matters is that the container shares at least one common network to the nginx container and `VIRTUAL_HOST`
 environment variable is set.
 If you have multiple exposed ports in the container, don't forget to